Huotes/CommitMaker/README.md

 I've got a really good UDP joke to tell you, but i don't know if you'll get it

 Chuck Norris once sued Burger King after they refused to put razor wire in his Whopper Jr, insisting that that actually is 'his' way.

+Why do Java programmers have to wear glasses?
+Because they don't C#.